 It's difficult to beat Lehigh University if you wish to study Materials Engineering.
 Lehigh University materials engineering graduates make 8.2% more than the typical materials engineering student.
 Bethlehem, Pennsylvania is an ideal surrounding for individuals who appreciate the fast-paced city life.

 University of Illinois at Urbana - Champaign is a good option for students pursuing a Materials Engineering degree.
 Graduates of the Materials Engineering program earn about $63,668 for their early career and $93,061 in their mid career.
-Champaign, Illinois is the perfect location for students who relish the active urban lifestyle.
+With more than 20,000 students, this institution is one of the biggest schools in the nation.

 San Jose State University is among your top options if you want to study Materials Engineering.
 Students who graduate from this program report average early career income of materials engineering and mid-career income of $92,632.
-San Jose State University has one of the largest student bodies in California.
+San Jose, California is the perfect area for individuals who appreciate the fast-paced city life.